grafana/grafana/docs/sources/features/datasources/cloudmonitoring.md

 {{< docs-imagebox img="/img/docs/v70/slo-query-builder.png" max-width= "400px" class="docs-image--right" >}}

-The SLO query builder in the Stackdriver data source allows you to display SLO data in time series format.
-To get an understanding of the basic concepts in service monitoring, please refer to Google Stackdriver's [official docs](https://cloud.google.com/monitoring/service-monitoring).
+The SLO query builder in the Google Cloud Monitoring data source allows you to display SLO data in time series format.
+To get an understanding of the basic concepts in service monitoring, please refer to Google Cloud Monitoring's [official docs](https://cloud.google.com/monitoring/service-monitoring).

 #### How to create an SLO query